 Seasoned Shakespeare actors Deirdre Mullins and Max Bennett met performing one of his plays, and have been in thrall to the Bard ever since, playing leads at the Globe and major roles in the international TV series Will about the life of Shakespeare.
-So when pals David and Chloe Ewings announced their move to the beautiful Roscommon countryside, the idea of staging one of their favourite plays to help them integrate into their new community was too much to resist.
+So when pals David and Chloe Ewings announced their move to the beautiful Roscommon countryside, a wild plan to strike up a meaningful connection with their new community was hatched.

-They gathered together a troupe of some of their favourite people, who also happen to be amongst the greatest talents of their generation, boasting a wealth of experience from the Abbey, RSC, National Theatre, Globe and Royal Court as well as major television productions and international feature films.
+Max and Deirdre gathered together a troupe of some of their favourite people, who also happen to be amongst the greatest talents of their generation, boasting a wealth of experience from the Abbey, RSC, National Theatre, Globe and Royal Court, as well as major television productions and international feature films.

-Set in the grounds of the former Bishop’s Palace at Ballaghaderreen, the Pilgrim Players will produce brilliant productions of well-loved classics in a beautiful, historic location.
+Set in the grounds of the former Bishop’s Palace at Ballaghaderreen, the Pilgrim Players produce brilliant productions of Shakespearean comedies in a beautiful, historic location.

-We hope to make accessible and vibrant theatre not just for ardent fans, but for all comers.
+We make accessible and vibrant theatre not just for ardent fans, but for all comers.